yousefelassal/quote-cron/README.md

 > Happiness does not come about only due to external circumstances; it mainly derives from inner attitudes.

 > Give whatever you are doing and whoever you are with the gift of your attention.

+> Listen to what you know instead of what you fear.